sbocconi/LOS_SM_A510F/README.md

 Check also that the path on your file is consistent with the path in the shell script `/system/vendor/etc/mixer_paths_0.xml`.

-In any case check that the scripts are compatible with your phone as they have been tested on only on (one) SM-A510F.
+In any case check that the scripts are compatible with your phone as they have been tested only on (one) SM-A510F.

 To run the scripts type from the repository directory: